MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 The following fields are collected:

 - **Activity_Result_Tag** - tells us the overall result of this service check.
-   - 0x222e318c	DA Flight is turned OFF, so no service check is made.
+   - 0x222e318c	Digital Attach Flight is turned OFF, so no service check is made.
    - 0x222e318b	The client doesn’t have internet, so no service check is made.
-   - 0x222e318a	Found a redeemable DA offer
+   - 0x222e318a	Found a redeemable Digital Attach offer
-   - 0x222e3189	Found a non-redeemable DA offer
+   - 0x222e3189	Found a non-redeemable Digital Attach offer

 - **Data_EnableDAFlight** - tells us if the DA flight that enables this service check is ON or not.